Bimbadeen is a working farm located on Back Beach Road near Ventnor, Phillip Island.

 There is a shop selling their own farm produce such as eggs and honey, plus fresh vegetables.

-The café provides light meals and coffee.
+The café provides light meals and coffee - NOW CLOSED.

 The shop and café are perfectly situated on a sunny sheltered deck overlooking Black Angus cattle grazing in the paddocks - it is a lovely rural idyll.